-Shelly Kagan on the Nature of Persons
+Shelly Kagan on Philosophy of Life and Death

 Lincoln Cannon

-7 May 2009 (updated 25 June 2021)
+7 May 2009 (updated 26 December 2025)

 He also talks about the death process in linear terms.
 He seems to suggest that a person gradually breaks down at a linear rate; and, at a certain point, the person dies.
 However, could the break down be exponential, and thereby provide only an approximation of black-and-white death in our unaided human observation?